Engineering

 End-to-end target 1.2-1.6 seconds Without streaming, 2.5-3.5 sec — unusable

-The single most important architectural decision is streaming vs buffered TTS.
-Buffered synthesises the whole response then plays it.
-Streaming receives tokens as they arrive and plays the first segment while later ones generate.
+The single most important architectural decision is streaming versus buffered TTS.
+Buffered synthesises the whole response then plays it — like a chef who refuses to send the appetiser until the entire tasting menu is plated.
+Streaming receives tokens as they arrive and plays the first segment while later ones generate — the appetiser arrives while the main is still on the grill.
 Polly Neural supports streaming through Connect's media streaming API; Bedrock voice models support it through InvokeModelWithResponseStream.
 Use streaming.
 The difference between 600ms first-audible-token and 1.8 seconds is the difference between a usable voice agent and an unusable one.

 ASR is where dialect issues bite hardest.
 Connect ships strong North American English and serviceable Standard British English.
-Nigerian English, Indian English, Caribbean English, and the various Spanish dialects need explicit ASR profile tuning, or a third-party layer (Deepgram, Speechmatics) substituted in front of Lex.
+Nigerian English, Indian English, Caribbean English, and the various Spanish dialects need explicit ASR profile tuning, or a third-party layer like Deepgram or Speechmatics substituted in front of Lex.
 The failure mode is silent — transcription returns plausible-but-wrong text, slot capture fires on the wrong value, the agent confidently misunderstands.
 Catching this requires sampled audio review against the transcript.
+It will not surface in a dashboard.

 Decision tree for routing a caller utterance to Lex, Bedrock Knowledge Bases, a Bedrock Agent action group, or a Bedrock model directly.
 Q1 asks whether the request is a known intent with structured slots only — if yes, Lex direct with deterministic NLU and confidence-scored slot capture at roughly $0.004 per turn.
 Q2 asks whether the answer needs grounded retrieval over a policy corpus — if yes, Bedrock Knowledge Bases with vector retrieval plus re-ranking and citations, residency filter enforced at the API layer, 200-300 token chunks and top-K 3-5, 250-450ms.
 Q3 asks whether the request needs a parameterised side-effecting action — if yes, Bedrock Agent with scoped IAM action groups invoking refund, case-open, booking or record-update only on validated slots.
 Q4 asks whether the turn needs multi-turn synthesis or deep reasoning — if yes, the Bedrock model directly via Converse with prompt caching cutting first-token latency 30-50%.
 A footer band shows the hybrid pattern firing all engines for one utterance with slot validation always running before Bedrock.